-If you suspect a lace bug problem in your flower garden, get out your magnifying lens, because these garden pests are only about 1/8 of an inch long.
-Under magnification, you can see where these bugs got their name: their transparent wings form a lacy shield over their square shaped bodies.
+If you suspect a lace bug problem in your flower garden, get out your magnifying lens, because these garden pests are only about 1/8 inch long.
+Under magnification, you can see where these bugs get their name.
+Their transparent wings form a lacy shield over their square-shaped bodies.

 - Evidence of leaf curl

 4 Ways to Get Rid of Lace Bugs

 These tiny insects do not harm humans and typically are not a problem for indoor plants.
 In many cases, they can simply be ignored, but you may want to treat for heavy infestations, especially when this becomes a recurring problem on specific plants.
 With most mild infestations, experts encourage gardeners to tolerate these insects because they do not typically cause significant harm, and control efforts often are detrimental to beneficial insects.

 The simplest solution for getting rid of lace bugs is to spray them off of the foliage with a garden hose and sprayer.
 This washes the nymphs from the leaves, and they fall to the ground and cannot return to the plant.
 This approach is most effective early in the insects' growing cycle, when most of those present are nymphs.
 Repeating the treatment periodically throughout the season helps to suppress infestations.

 Despite their imposing shields, lace bugs are susceptible to most organic pesticide sprays.
 The trick is to apply the sprays thoroughly to the undersides of leaves, where lace bugs feed and reproduce.
 Use these sprays to kill active lace bug adult and larvae populations:

 - Insect soap

 Many predators feed on lace bugs, reducing the need to spray insecticides on your plants.
 Natural lace bug enemies include: